-Because data is also held in Ehcache nodes, and Ehcache nodes are what application code interacts with, there is more to the story than consistency in the TSA.
-Werner Vogel's seminal "Eventually Consistent" paper presented standard terms for client-side consistency and a way of reasoning about whether that consistency can be achieved in a distributed system.
-This paper in turn referenced Tannenbaum's Distributed Systems: Principles and Paradigms (2nd Edition).
+Data is held not only in on the server-side TSA, but also in Ehcache nodes.
+The client application interacts with these Ehcache nodes.
+Werner Vogel’s seminal “Eventually Consistent” paper presented standard terms for client-side consistency and a way of reasoning about whether that consistency can be achieved in a distributed system.
+Vogel’s paper in turn referenced Tannenbaum’s Distributed Systems: Principles and Paradigms (2nd Edition).

 Tannenbaum was popularising research work done on Bayou, a database system.
-See page 290 of "Distributed Systems, Principles and Paradigms" by Tannenbaum and Van Steen for detailed coverage of this material.
+See “Distributed Systems, Principles and Paradigms” by Tannenbaum and Van Steen, page 290.

 Before explaining our consistency modes, we need to explain the standard components of the reference model, which is an abstract model of a distributed system that can be used for studying interactions.